 Recently educators have been applying the term humanistic in contrast to mechanistic.
 They observe the problems of a mechanized society.
 They see these problems as a result of the increasing industrialization in society and resulting increased complexity in our lives.
-Accordingly, they perceive the need for humane values.
-In this sense they then regard themselves as humanistic.
+They therefore see the need for humane values.
+In this sense they then perceive themselves as humanistic.

-Those of the Moral Right who claim that the nation's schools are overrun by a conspiracy of secular humanists are distorting and exaggerating the influence of secular humanism.
-It has been appropriately observed that, unlike the true secular humanists, ninety-five percent of teachers in America profess belief in some sort of a deity and that of the remaining five percent, only a minority are avowed secular humanists (Primack and Aspy, pp.224-26).
-Hence, the sweeping statements of the Moral Majority lack credibility.
+Those of the Moral Right who claim that the nation's schools are overrun by a conspiracy of secular humanists are distorting and exaggerating the influence of secular humanism One writer has appropriately observed that, unlike the true secular humanist, 95% of teachers in America profess belief in some sort of a deity and that of the remaining five percent, only a minority are avowed secular humanists. \\xxviii\\ Hence, the sweeping statements of the Moral Majority begin to lack credibility.

-Finally, there are indications that the efforts of the Moral Majority are counter-productive.
+Finally, there is indication that the efforts of the Moral Majority are counter-productive.
 According to its own literature it is trying to gather a "great volunteer army across America."
-In response, former Senator Barry Goldwater, though sympathetic to the moral aims of the Moral Majority, has lamented the "single issue" stance of the new Religious Right in opposing elected officials.
-As an example he has cited the opposition to the nomination of Justice Sandra O'Connor to the Supreme Court because of the supposed position she had taken on abortion.
-In actuality, her position on that question was distorted (Goldwater, S9505, S9681-82).
-Although conservative columnist William Buckley had taken issue with Goldwater on the advisability of injecting religion into politics, he also indicated irritation at the rhetorical style of the Moral Majority (Buckley).
+In response, Senator Barry Goldwater, though sympathetic to the moral aims of the Moral Majority, has lamented the "single issue" stance of the New Religious Right in opposing elected officials.
+As an example he cites the opposition to the nomination of Justice Sandra O'Connor to the Supreme Court because of the supposed position she has taken on abortion.
+In actuality, her position on that question was distorted.\\ Although conservative columnist William Buckley has taken issue with Goldwater on the advisability injecting religion into politics, he, too, indicated irritation at the rhetorical style of the Moral Majority.\\

-Where does all this leave us who are called to roles of Christian leadership?
-In general, we will recognize that humanism is a term that twists and shifts.
-We almost need a set of definitions before we begin using that term.

-But out of the chaos of concepts one point should be starkly clear.
-In contemporary secular humanism we see implications of an utterly inadequate, man-centered morality.
-When we are finished with our wanderings through the arid wastelands of behaviorism and psychological humanism and all the other man-centered isms, we feel good to be back home again.
-We are relieved to be working with the morality that God is only too happy to give us by virtue of His Son and by means of His Word.
+Where does all this leave responsible Christian educators?
+Christian educators will recognize that humanism is a term that twists and shifts.
+But when we understand the implication of secular humanism we see in it an utterly inadequate man-centered morality.
+"When we are finished with our wanderings through the arid wastelands of behaviorism and psychological humanism and all the other man-centered "isms", we feel good to be back home again.
+We are relieved to be in the blessed confines of our Heavenly Father's house, among our fellow believers, and working with a morality that God is only happy to give us through His Word.

-As Christian leaders we know we have something much better than what the secularists are offering.
-When the psychological humanist points to the principle of human autonomy with its implied rebellion against God, and when the behaviorist touts a plastic man crafted through the influences of genetics and conditioning, Christian leaders much prefer to operate with the principles of God's revealed grace in our Lord Jesus Christ.
+As Christian educators we know we have something much better than that which is out there.
+When the psychological humanist points to the principle of human autonomy, which implies rebellion against God, and when behaviorism implies a plastic man crafted through the influences of genetics and conditioning, Christian teachers much prefer to operate with the principles of God's revealed grace in our Lord Jesus Christ.
 When it comes to morality for the Christian, it is all summed up in the metaphor spoken by Christ: "I am the vine; you are the branches.
-If a man remains in me and I in him, he will bear much fruit" (John 15:5).
+If man remains in me and I in him, he will bear much fruit."

-In place of the shifting relativity to be found as the foundation of humanistic psychology, we have those rock-solid standards our Lord has given us.
+In place of the relativity to be found as the basis of humanistic psychology, we have those solid standards our Lord has given us which stand to eternity.
 We have no need to clarify some vague feeling of morality that may be half-formed in us.
 We have access to that high and firm standard which our God has given us.

-When it comes to the autonomy which the psychological humanist advocates, the Christian leader can gratefully respond that he has no desire to be autonomous.
+When it comes to the autonomy which the psychological humanist advocates, the Christian educator can gratefully respond that he has no desire to be autonomous.
 He wants to acknowledge the headship of his heavenly Father who is the ruler over all-that same heavenly Father who has blessed him with the Savior.